 Before we take a look at the process of working on a play, here are some key things to remember about performing in a theatre.

 Your use of your voice is critical.
-As a rule of thumb, you need to be heard by the back row at all.
+You need to be heard by the back row and often you will be working without microphones.
 If someone in the audience can’t hear you, the experience will be entirely lost on them.
 Theatres come in all different shapes and sizes and present all kinds of acoustic challenges.
-A good voice warm-up will give your voice the resonance and tone to reach the back row easily without you having to push it.
-You can find more detailed information on voice warm-ups here:
+A good vocal warm-up will give your voice the resonance and tone to reach the back row easily without you having to push it.

 There are loads of other things we could cover, but a lot of these you will discover in the rehearsal room.
 So let’s move on to the text.